Evaluator Guide · Phase-Aware Reading Order

 The reading context includes severe constraints.

-This work was produced under unstable and filtered internet, often from a phone, with real operational friction, and without the staffing layers that usually separate building from presentation.
+Much of the Phase 2 formation work was produced under unstable and filtered internet, often from a phone, with real operational friction, and without the staffing layers that usually separate formation from presentation.
 If a public-site detail is imperfect, the rational question is not “why isn’t this agency-level polished?” — it is “what did the builder prioritize, and was that the correct use of scarce time?”
-The priority was content, architecture, proof, and value creation.
+The priority was content, architecture, evidence, and value creation.

 05